 What is the TFA?

-The purpose of the Thunderbird Football Association is twofold:
+The purpose of the Thunderbird Football Alumni is twofold:

 • Keep the history and tradition of UBC Football alive; and